JDelemar/WebsiteTest/README.md

 (9,27): error TS2307: Cannot find module '../params'.
 # change line: 2 from '../params' to ''../params/interface''
 ```
-Added the following to the index.html base URL so documents would be found: `<base href="https://jdelemar.github.io/WebsiteTest/">`
+Added the following to the index.html base URL so documents would be found in AngularJs and Angular projects: `<base href="https://jdelemar.github.io/WebsiteTest/">`